nytlabs/streamtools/README.md

 ### data

 Every block that as an `OUT` route also has a websocket and a long-lived HTTP connection associated with it.
-These
+These are super useful for getting data out of streamtools.

 WEBSOCKET `/ws/{id}`